thenadz/document-gallery/trunk/readme.txt

 1. This is how the Document Gallery looks with `descriptions=false` (default).
 Note that the display inherits styling from your active theme.
 2. This is how the Document Gallery looks with `descriptions=true`.
 The descriptions are auto-populated using the description field from when you upload the document.

+== Changelog ==

+= 0.8 =
+* First public release of Document Gallery.
+* Displays PDF, Word, PowerPoint, Excel, and ZIP documents from a given page or post.
+* Documents can be ordered by a number of different factors.

 == A brief Markdown Example ==

 In order to include all compatible docuements from a given page or post, you must include